-TUE Physician Guidelines - Transgender - Version 1.1 - September 2019
+TUE Physician Guidelines - Transgender - Version 2.0 - January 2022 a.
+Medical History

 This Guideline is reviewed annually to determine whether revisions to the Prohibited List or new medical practices or standards warrant revisions to the document.
 If no changes are deemed warranted in the course of this annual review, the existing version remains in force.